VitalBuggy/DoublePendulum/README.md

 ![theta1](https://raw.githubusercontent.com/VitalBuggy/DoublePendulum/master/images/theta1.svg)
 ![theta2](https://raw.githubusercontent.com/VitalBuggy/DoublePendulum/master/images/theta2.svg)

-where _θ_ is the angle of the bearing on each rod, meaning that _θ'_ is the first time derivative and $\theta''$ is the second time derivative.
+where _θ_ is the angle of the bearing on each rod, meaning that _θ'_ is the first time derivative and _θ"_ is the second time derivative.

 The given equations are used to calculate the angular accelerations of the masses as a function of the angular velocities, masses and lengths of the rods.

-These 2 equations were derived using the Lagrangian method or purely with the Newtonian physics way, both of which would lead to the same result, however one being less laborious than the other _(Lagrangian_ ;)_)_...
+These 2 equations were derived using the Lagrangian method or purely with the Newtonian physics way, both of which would lead to the same result, however one being less laborious than the other _(Lagrangian_ 😀 _)_...

 ## Documentation